-The countdown is on with GDPR coming into force on May 25th 2018 and for months now there have been lots of talks and rumours of how the changes will affect different businesses.
+Unless you've been living under a rock, you'll be aware that GDPR came into force on May 25th 2018.
+Along with this, came lots of talks and confusion about how the changes affect different businesses.
 Everyone you talk to seems to know bits and pieces but in general people are pretty confused by the whole thing, so we have written this article to help supplement your own research.

 What is the GDPR?

 GDPR stands for General Data Protection Regulation and it is the Europeans policing and protection for the processing of personal information of individuals.
 The GDPR applies to all companies that process EU citizen’s personal data whether or not that company is in fact in the EU itself.

 What are the key changes I should make note of?

 If you’re confused by all of the grey areas in the regulation, then you’re not alone!
 If you log onto the ICO’s website there are quite literally pages and pages of information to read through and you would be forgiven for being overwhelmed.
 To help get you on the right path, here is a list of all the changes we feel are the most prominent to be taking note of: